alexandrainst/node-red-contrib-json-multi-schema/README.md

 * *Purpose*: Ability to determine the URL of the JSON Schema (e.g. FIWARE NGSI) or JSONata expression to use for a given JSON payload received.
 * *Configuration*: A Node-RED `mappingsUrl` property to indicate the URL of a file listing which JSON Schema or JSONata expression to use for which data input.
 (See examples below).
 * *Input*: A JSON observation (e.g. one of the FIWARE NGSI types) in the `msg.payload` property.
-* *Output*: The unmodified JSON observation in the `msg.payload` property, and the resolved schema URL in the `msg.schemaUrl` property (if any match was found).
+* *Output*: The unmodified JSON observation in the `msg.payload` property, and the resolved schema URL in the `msg.schemaUrl` property (if any match was found), and potential resolution errors in the `msg.error` property.

 ### Example of input data
 This is an example of [standard payload](https://fiware-datamodels.readthedocs.io/en/latest/Transportation/Vehicle/Vehicle/doc/spec/index.html), for which we need to look-up the [corresponding JSON Schema](https://smart-data-models.github.io/data-models/specs/Transportation/Vehicle/VehicleModel/schema.json).